mikblack/GENE360-PopDiv/GENE360-popDiv.md

 The second column is called “Population”.
-We can make a table of this information to see how many individuals are present in each population (the “$” sign tells R to use the “Population” column from the “snpData”" object):
+We can make a table of this information to see how many individuals are present in each population (the “$” sign tells R to use the “Population” column from the “snpData”” object):

 ``` r